pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Implementing Multi-GPU Matrix Multiplication
 --------------------------------------------

 Implementation Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Our implementation leverages two core AMD libraries:

 **rocBLAS for Matrix Computation**

-The `rocblas_sgemm` function handles the actual matrix multiplication on each GPU.
-After receiving its chunk of matrix A and complete copy of matrix B, each GPU executes a standard matrix multiplication operation. rocBLAS automatically optimizes this computation for AMD's matrix cores, managing internal memory layouts and compute scheduling.
+The ``rocblas_sgemm`` API handles matrix multiplication on each GPU.
+We covered the single-GPU implementation in our `previous blog <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#rocblas-sgemm-api>`_, the multi-GPU version works similarly - each device executes its own matrix multiplication after receiving its portion of matrix A and a complete copy of matrix B. rocBLAS optimizes these computations for AMD's matrix cores, managing memory layouts and compute scheduling automatically.

 **RCCL for GPU Communication**

 RCCL (ROCm Communication Collectives Library) provides efficient primitives for moving data between GPUs.
-While this is AMD's library, it maintains API compatibility with NVIDIA's NCCL - hence the `nccl` prefix in function names like `ncclBroadcast`.
+While this is AMD's library, it maintains API compatibility with NVIDIA's NCCL - hence the ``nccl`` prefix in function names like ``ncclBroadcast``.
 Our implementation uses two key RCCL operations:

 * ``ncclBroadcast`` distributes matrix B to all GPUs during initialization
 * ``ncclAllGather`` combines partial results from each GPU's computation into the final output matrix

 RCCL handles the complexity of optimal data transfer paths between GPUs, utilizing direct GPU-to-GPU communication when available and automatically selecting the most efficient transfer methods based on system topology.

 The interaction between these libraries follows a clear pattern: RCCL first distributes the input data across devices, rocBLAS performs local computations on each GPU, and finally RCCL consolidates the results.
-This separation of concerns - RCCL for communication and rocBLAS for computation - allows each library to optimize its specific role while working together for efficient distributed processing.
+This separation of tasks - RCCL for communication and rocBLAS for computation - allows each library to optimize its specific role while working together for efficient distributed processing.

 Memory Requirements
 ^^^^^^^^^^^^^^^^^^^